JWalshe86/McPlantsNavan/README.md

 #### User Stories 📖<br>

-* As a customer interested in buying plants, I can look up plants online and purchase them.
+* As a user interested in buying plants, I can look up plants online and purchase them.
-* As a website user I can see what events have occurred or will be occurring, so I can keep informed.
+* As a user I can see what events have occurred or will be occurring, so I can keep informed.
 * As a user I want to be able to register for a newsletter.
 * As a user I want to get an email including my purchased items (invoice).
 * As a user I want to be able to see the prices of all the plants